codeforequity-at/botium-bindings/README.md

 [![npm version](https://badge.fury.io/js/botium-bindings.svg)](https://badge.fury.io/js/botium-bindings)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

+__This project was formerly known as "TestMyBot" - same scope, different name__

 Botium is the Selenium for chatbots.
 Botium Bindings is the glue to bind Botium to test runners like Mocha, Jasmine and Jest.

 # How do I get help ?